koushiroue/HeartSanitizer.github.io/README.md

-# Note >XV ~ Pastel Parallelia
+# Note XV ~ Pastel Parallelia
-a pretty much a poc of mah '''interactable 'note' series program'''. so dunt expect any new stuff that i reserving it for the better.
+a pretty much a poc of my '''interactable 'note' series program'''. dunt expect any new stuff that i reserving it for the better.

-while your at it, dunt do anything crazy to this clealy-personal repo that i worked on for personal purpose. :^)
+"let's try some stuff shall we?"

+2019